 A final restraining orders are permanent and last forever.
 The only way to have a final restraining order removed is to file the appropriate motion with the court.
 Even if the alleged victim allows contact with them, you are will be held in violation of the order, despite their consent.
 You must know your rights, and you must act legally or you will face additional consequences such is a violation of the temporary restraining order.

-The Mark Law Firm and their team of criminal defense attorneys are here to help, and routinely defend the accused throughout the state of New Jersey.
+The Mark Law Firm and its criminal defense team is here to help, and routinely defends the accused throughout the state of New Jersey.
 Contact The Mark Law Firm for your consultation.
 “Click here” to tell us your story, or call 908-375-6767 for your immediate consultation.
 You can’t delay and you must act quickly.